-The total production capacity of Zdenka amounts to 11.4 thousand tons of finished products (cheese).
-The own brand is "Zdenka", but the Company also produces a significant number of products under different brand names.
+Zdenka's total production capacity amounts to 11.4 thousand tons of finished products (cheese).
+Its own brand is "Zdenka", but the company also produces a significant number of products under brand names.
 Zdenka's assortment currently includes 18 private brands.
-In 2023, the Company achieved a more favourable operating result compared to the previous year, and the reason for this is the increase in part of the operating costs such as: the cost of employees, the cost of transporting raw materials, the cost of write-off of unusable packaging.
+In 2024, the company achieved a more favourable operating result compared to the previous year.

-The Company's total debt as of 31 December 2023. is EUR 10 million (31 December 2022: EUR 8.1 million).
-The debt consists of EUR 7.8 million of long-term liabilities to financial institutions (31 December 2022: EUR 6.1 million) and EUR 2.1 million of short-term liabilities to financial institutions due in 2023 (31 December 2022: EUR 2 million).).
-Financial indicators for the year 2023 for the company Zdenka-mlječni proizvodi d.o.o. are shown in the following table.
+The company's total debt as of 31 December 2024 amounted to EUR 8 million 31 December 2023: EUR 10 million).
+The debt consists of EUR 6.1 million of long-term liabilities to financial institutions (31 December 2023: EUR 7.8 million) and EUR 1.7 million of short-term liabilities to financial institutions maturing in 2024 (31 December 2023: EUR 2.1 million).

+The financial indicators for 2024 for the company Zdenka-mliječni proizvodi d.o.o. are presented in the following table.